mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 It is not in scope for this document or the SHMOO working group to make suggestions for changing the IETF's overall funding model.
 This is the responsibility of the IETF LLC Board taking agreed principles like the one proposed in this document into account.
-Of course, part of this responsibility can include putting a limitation on the amount of free participation.
+If free remote participation is determined to adversely affect the number of paying participants or the cost of free participation emerges to a signification factor, the LLC might implement additional measures to limit the amount of free registrations.
-One possible reason for doing so is the concern that unlimited free remote participation might adversely affect the number of paying participants.
+However, as discussed in the next section, assessment of eligibility is hard and a general limit on the number of available free registrations can impact eligible people unfairly and therefore impact openness negatively.

 # Considerations on Use and Misuse of a Free Participation Option